Security

 Cyber Protection

-Challenge provider / organization:
+Challenge Organizer / Organization:

 Contact person:

-Contact at Bayern Innovativ:
+Contact person at Bayern Innovativ:

 Bianca Sum